Fibromyalgia and the Fight-or-Flight Response

 One thing to try today

 Downshift the system on purpose.
 For two minutes, breathe so your exhale is longer than your inhale.
 A four-count in, a six or eight-count out.
 A long exhale is one of the few direct levers you have on the sympathetic nervous system.
 It will not erase pain.
-It begins to signal safety.
+It begins to signal safety, and done daily it lowers the baseline the symptoms are built on.

 Not another protocol.
 A map.